PTSD Definition: How to Recognize Posttraumatic Stress Disorder

 Any serious PTSD blog (and that is definitely what I want this to be!) has to start with the lowdown on the details of posttraumatic stress disorder itself.
-If you’ve heard about PTSD in the media or if you have a friend or family member – or even think you, yourself, might have a touch of this completely normal reaction to an abnormal circumstance – then right off the bat, it’s good to know the symptoms of PTSD so that you can begin to wrangle the beast.
+If you've heard about PTSD in the media or if you have a friend or family member - or even think you, yourself, might have a touch of this completely normal reaction to an abnormal circumstance - then right off the bat, it's good to know how to recognize PTSD (symptoms of PTSD) so that you can begin to wrangle the beast.

 By the time my trauma was over, I’d been in the hospital for several weeks.
 When I was released my little thirteen year old self hadn’t the vaguest idea about how to cope with what I had experienced.
 So I didn’t.
 I pushed it all down, tried to ignore it and focused on learning how to get back to who I was before the world intruded.
 (Hint: That can’t be done!)

 It didn’t take long for me to begin experiencing reactions to trauma that would become the foundation for full blown PTSD.
 Back in 1981 no one was applying posttraumatic stress response cues to civilian kids.
 The diagnostic criteria for PTSD itself grew out of the Vietnam veterans experiences, so it makes sense that my doctors didn't recognize what was developing in me.